dennyzhang/code.dennyzhang.com/calculate-maximum-value-ii/README.md

 ---

-Given a string of numbers, write a function to find the maximum value from the string, you can add a + or \* sign between any two numbers，It's different with Calculate Maximum Value, You can insert parentheses anywhere.
+Given a string of numbers, write a function to find the maximum value from the string, you can add a + or \* sign between any two numbers,It's different with Calculate Maximum Value, You can insert parentheses anywhere.

 Example